Heated tobacco product: Addiction and quitting

-The dual use of HTPs and combustible products is common.
-Trying an HTP was more frequent among adults below the age of 30 and regular traditional cigarette users.
-A 2015 online survey found that 6.6% of 8240 respondents had tried an HTP at least once.
-Research demonstrated that there is a high overlap between HTP users and female smokers.
-According to four epidemiological papers, 10–45 per cent of non-smokers use these products, and show the effectiveness of the marketing of the tobacco industry; for example, the HTP known as IQOS acts more as a gateway to traditional cigarette use (20% of users) than as a means of quitting (11% of users), and is not anticipated to have a lowered risk among dual users who make up the remaining 69%.
-In 2016 Philip Morris International (PMI) acknowledged that IQOS is probably as addictive as tobacco smoking.
-IQOS is sold with a warning that states the best option is to avoid tobacco use altogether.
+Dual use of HTPs and combustible cigarettes is common.
+Trying HTPs is more frequent among adults under 30 and among regular cigarette smokers.
+A 2015 online survey found that 6.6% of 8,240 respondents had tried an HTP at least once.
+Research has shown a high overlap between HTP users and female smokers.

+Four epidemiological studies reported that 10–45% of HTP users were non-smokers, with findings interpreted as evidence of marketing effectiveness by the tobacco industry.
+For example, use of IQOS reportedly functions more often as a gateway to traditional cigarette use (20%) than as a quitting tool (11%), with the remaining 69% being dual users; no reduced risk has been established for these users.
+In 2016, Philip Morris International acknowledged that IQOS is likely as addictive as traditional smoking.
+IQOS packaging includes a warning stating that avoiding tobacco products entirely is the best option.

-IQOS can record the user's smoking habits.
-While Philip Morris International stated it only retrieves the data when the product is not working properly, Gregory Connolly, a professor at Northeastern University who has studied IQOS, said that tobacco companies like PMI would have a "mega database" of Americans' smoking habits, and possibly "reprogram the current puffing delivery pattern of the IQOS to one that may be more reinforcing and with a higher addiction potential".
+IQOS devices can record user behaviour.
+Although Philip Morris International states that data are retrieved only when the device malfunctions, Gregory Connolly of Northeastern University suggested that tobacco companies could develop a "mega database" of smoking habits and potentially adjust puff delivery patterns to increase reinforcement and addiction potential.

-As of July 2017, not many US adults had tried using an HTP; approximately one in twenty US adults (including one in ten traditional cigarette users) have heard of HTPs.
-In Italy, HTP use was 1.4% among the people and 3.1% among regular tobacco users.
-A 2018 survey in Italy found that 45 per cent of people who experimented with the IQOS and 51 per cent who were interested in the product had never smoked before.
-Therefore, such a product may represent, at least in Italy, a gateway for nicotine addiction among never-smokers rather than a harm reduction substitution for current smokers.
+As of July 2017, HTP awareness and use in the United States remained low; approximately one in twenty adults had heard of HTPs, including one in ten cigarette smokers.
+In Italy, HTP use was 1.4% among the general population and 3.1% among regular tobacco users.
+A 2018 Italian survey found that 45% of people who had experimented with IQOS, and 51% of those interested in IQOS, had never smoked before.
+In this context, HTPs may represent a gateway to nicotine addiction for never-smokers rather than a harm reduction alternative for current ones.

-In Germany, HTP use is not common and is generally more frequent among richer and educated smokers.
-Since its sale in Japan in 2014, HTP use has been high; A 2017 survey in Japan found that of those who used the IQOS within the last month, 20 per cent had never smoked before.
-The products did not satisfy 86 per cent of users, and they did not quit using traditional cigarettes; they used both.
-HTP use among youth is unknown, but monitoring is underway as of March 2019.
+In Germany, HTP use is uncommon and tends to be concentrated among wealthier and more educated smokers.
+In Japan, where HTPs have been sold since 2014, use has been high.
+A 2017 survey in Japan found that, among recent IQOS users, 20% had never smoked before.
+Eighty-six percent of IQOS users reported that the product did not satisfy them, and they continued smoking traditional cigarettes alongside IQOS.
+HTP use among youth remains uncertain, though monitoring is underway as of March 2019.